-When my son was being assessed for Autism, I felt bombarded by medical descriptions such as “disorder”, needing “treatment” and being “impaired”.
-For me these descriptions just did not describe my son and I experienced them as offensive and hurtful.
+When my son was being assessed, I felt bombarded by medical descriptions such as “disorder”, needing “treatment” and being “impaired”.
+For me these descriptions did not describe my son and I experienced them as offensive, hurtful and triggering.

-I started to actively seek different language, less medical narratives and more embracing ones.
-I wanted to be able to connect with an understanding of Autism that felt more authentically descriptive of our boy’s amazing gifts as well as his challenges.
-After all Autism is not something you have, it is not an illness, it is pervasive; it affects every part of a person.
-Being Autistic is an identity, one that shapes the way a person experiences the world, communicates, thinks, feels, moves and learns.
+I started to actively seek different language, less medical narratives and more embracing and accepting ones.
+I wanted to be able to connect with an understanding of Autism that felt more authentically descriptive of our boy’s amazing strengths as well as his challenges.
+I want others to accept that being Autistic is an identity, one that shapes the way a person experiences the world, communicates, thinks, feels, moves and learns.

 My son’s beauty and the way he shines can never be represented by terms such as disorder, developmental disability or neurological condition.

-Every autistic person deserves to live in a world that understands and values neurodiversity.
+Every Autistic person deserves to live in a world that understands, accepts and values Neurodivergent identity.
 We need to be ready and able to go beyond awareness and actually celebrate every individual’s experience of being.
 And whilst every individual should be celebrated, their difficulties also need to be understood.

 A fundamental shift still needs to happen where there is more widespread understanding of the range of difficulties Autistic people face, including those difficulties that can be largely invisible.

 I feel I have a responsibility to actively join hands with those already striving to bring about change.
 It would be amazing to hear more mainstream conversations about Autism that are truly open, respectful and informed.
 It feels like its slowly happening, but its early days still.

-The process of reading, researching and writing about Autism and PDA has been a really important part of my journey in processing that my son is Autistic and in learning how I can be a better parent to him and his unique set of needs.
+The process of reading, researching and writing about Autism and PDA has been a really important part of my journey in processing both my son’s and my own Neurodivergent identities and in learning how I can be a better parent.